Greensboro Jewish Federation

 Strategic Opportunity #2: Federation as Jewish Community Entry Point

-Goal 2: Implement a Marketing Strategy to promote Gso Jewish community and Federation as convenor
+Goal 2: Implement Marketing Strategy to promote GSO Jewish community and Federation as convener

 Goal 3: Revisit Gesher Greensboro; connect existing resources and become value-added organization for local businesses